 Cowboys skip need for pass rusher, select WR CeeDee Lamb

-Raiders draft WR Henry Ruggs 12th, Damon Arnette 19thFILE - In this Sept.
+Cowboys skip defensive needs, draft WR CeeDee Lamb at 17FILE - In this Sept.
 21, 2019, file photo, Alabama wide receiver Henry Ruggs (11) runs in for a touchdown on a pass reception against Southern Mississippi during the first half of an NCAA college football game in Tuscaloosa, Ala.
 The Los Angeles Raiders selected Ruggs in the first round of the NFL draft.
 (AP Photo/Vasha Hunt, File)

 The Dallas Cowboys selected Oklahoma receiver CeeDee Lamb with the 17th pick in the first round of the NFL draft Thursday night, giving Dak Prescott another weapon not long after handing Amari Cooper a $100 million contract.